yandex-cloud/docs/en/wiki/office365/doc-access.md

 {% endnote %}

-By default, documents that are stored in one's [OneDrive personal folder]({{ link-sharepoint-personal }}) can only be accessed by their author.
+By default, documents stored in one [OneDrive personal folder]({{ link-sharepoint-personal }}) can only be accessed by their author.
 You can set up shared access to a document or your folder for other users.

 If a number of documents should be accessible to a certain group of people, you can create a department site and [move documents](doc-access.md#move-doc) from your personal folder there.

 To set up access permissions for a document or folder:

-1. Find the desired document or folder in Sharepoint or your [OneDrive personal folder]({{ link-sharepoint-personal }}).
+1. Find the relevant document or folder in SharePoint or your [OneDrive personal folder]({{ link-sharepoint-personal }}).

 1. Hover over the document or folder, click ![](../../_assets/wiki/share-opt.png), and select **Manage Access**.